pirovc/ganon/README.md

 	readid <tab> assignment <tab> k-mer count

-* a negative k-mer count work a flag to show that such read did not have the minimum amount of matches to pass the `--max-error-unique` threshold
+* a negative k-mer count work as a flag to show that such read did not have the minimum amount of matches to pass the `--max-error-unique` threshold

 #### .lca